tonykhbo/openshift4-workshop-101/workshop/content/labs/06-replication-recovery.md

 ##### Replication

 Let's walk through a simple example of how the replication controller can keep your deployment at a desired state.
-Assuming you still have the dc-metro-map project running we can manually scale up our replicas to handle increased user load.

 ##### *CLI Instructions (Option 1)*